 Cost: $35 & up (one child 12 & under free with each paying adult)

 photo: Woodland Park Zoo

 University Village Sounds of Summer Concert Series

-Starting on July 9, 2014, U Village is the place to be on Wednesday nights.
-This all ages concert series will feature live music from bands like The Paperboys, Vicci Martinez, and Hit Explosion as well as a beer garden, gourmet bites, and plenty of fun activities in the kid’s play area including face painting, a balloon artist, and sponsor giveaways.
+Starting on July 10, University Village is the place to be on Wednesday nights.
+This always-popular all ages concert series will feature live music from some of Seattle’s best bands as well as a beer garden (presented by The Ram), gourmet bites and plenty of fun activities for the kids with plenty of running around room!

 2623 N.E.
 University Village St.

 Seattle, WA 98105

 Time: 7 p.m.–8:30 p.m. (doors open at 6 p.m.)

 Downtown Summer Sounds Concert Series – Downtown Seattle

 This fave summer concert series, formerly known as Out to Lunch, will return in 2019 with dozens (and dozens!) of shows playing at various outdoor parks and venues throughout downtown Seattle.
 Concerts will take place every day of the work week and will feature exciting local and national acts.
 From afro-soul, rockabilly and Americana, to rock ‘n roll, R&B, electronic and indie, Downtown Summer Sounds will have something for you.(Psst!
 The 2019 concert schedule deets are still being worked out, so be sure to keep an eye on their website for more info.